 - Luis Suarez was forced out of Spanish club Barcelona during the summer of 2020

-Ronald Koeman who replaced sacked manager Quique Setien had placed a less than one minute call to notify the 34-year-old he was no longer in the plans of the Catalan giants.
+Koeman then placed a less than sixty-second phone call to notify Suarez that he is no longer in the plans of the club going forward.

 Source: Sports Brief News